symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

         Alice, 100, cat.currency, Native currency mosaic
         Ticket distributor, 1, 7cdf3b117a3c40cc, Represents a museum ticket.

 Before continuing, :ref:`create the two accounts <setup-getting-a-test-account>` loaded with cat.currency.

-Then, :doc:`create a mosaic <../mosaic/creating-a-mosaic>` with the ticket distributor account.
+You should also :doc:`create a mosaic <../mosaic/creating-a-mosaic>` with the ticket distributor account.
 This new mosaic will represent the ticket.

 Creating the escrow contract
 ============================

 Alice will send a transaction to the ticket distributor exchanging ``100 cat.currency`` for ``1 7cdf3b117a3c40cc`` (museum ticket).

-1. Create two :ref:`transfer transactions <transfer-transaction>`:
+1. Define two transfer transactions:

 A. From Alice to the ticket distributor sending ``100 cat.currency``.
 B. From the ticket distributor to Alice sending ``1 7cdf3b117a3c40cc`` (museum ticket).

 .. note:: The museum ticket does not have the id 7cdf3b117a3c40cc in your network.
-Replace the MosaicId for the one you have created in the previous step.
+Replace the mosaic identifier for the one you have created in the previous step.

 .. example-code::